MAA-98/debloat_mac/README.md

 # debloat_mac

-Initial script to run for macOS developer setup.
+Short script for debloating a Mac from factory settings.
+Inteded to be used before adding configs.